-Outward Bound California will provide all other equipment, including: sleeping bags, sleeping pads, tarp for sleeping, backpacks, cooking gear, food and emergency supplies.
+Outward Bound California provides all equipment including: sleeping bags, sleeping pads, tarp for sleeping, backpacks, cooking gear, food and emergency supplies.
 Emergency supplies include all common OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
 Group gear will be divided and carried by all members.

-Personal Gear
+Using Your Personal Gear

-If you prefer to bring your own gear here are the minimum standards for what may be acceptable.
-If equipment doesn't meet the standards, it will be stored in a locked secure location at base camp.
+OBCA will supply these items, but if you prefer to bring your own we have minimum standards for what may be acceptable.
+If equipment doesn't meet the standards, it will be stored in a locked secure location.

-Sleeping pads - Can be 3⁄4 to full size in length.
+- Sleeping pads: Can be 3⁄4 to full size in length.
 They can be closed-cell foam (Ridge-Rest or Z-Rest) or inflatable (Therma-Rest®).
-If you bring an inflatable pad you must bring a patch kit as well.
-Note that inflatable pads usually weigh considerably more than closed-cell foam pads.

-- Backpacks Need to have a minimum capacity of 80 Liters (4,900 cubic inches) and should be able to carry 45-60 lbs. comfortably.
+If you bring an inflatable pad you must bring a patch kit as well. - Backpacks: Need to have a minimum capacity of 70 Liters (4,272 cubic inches) and able to carry 45-60 pounds comfortably.
 Internal frame design is recommended.
-Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags Need to be made from synthetic materials (down fill is not appropriate for our purposes) and have a 0 degree warmth rating for June and September/October courses and a 15-20 degree rating for July/August courses.
+Side pockets are useful to access equipment while on the trail, such as water bottles. - Sleeping bags: Need to be made from synthetic materials (no down fill).
+June and September/October courses require a 0°F warmth rating.
+July/August courses should have 15-20°F rating.